cloudflare/cloudflare-docs/content/style-guide/grammar/punctuation-marks-and-symbols/quotation-marks.md

 ## Usage

 Do not use `“ ” ‘ ’`, which are double or single typographer’s (“curly”) quotation marks.
-Use straight quotes instead.
+Use standard quotation marks instead.